By: ABBOTT LAW GROUP

 What happens to individuals who experience traumatic brain injuries?

 Traumatic Brain Injuries are classified into three groups:

 The severity of a Traumatic Brain Injury can be mild, moderate, or severe and is determined by many factors.
 One test for injury severity is the Glasgow Coma Scale, which measures the level of consciousness directly following the injury.
 Severity can also be determined by the length of post-traumatic amnesia, and the duration of the loss of consciousness.
 A high ranking on the Glasgow Coma Scale, along with a short duration of unconsciousness and amnesia would usually be a sign of mild Traumatic Brain Injury.
 A low score on the coma scale coupled with a longer period of unconsciousness and amnesia usually signals a severe Traumatic Brain Injury.

-Symptoms of Traumatic Brain Injury will vary based on severity of the condition.
-In mild TBI, the individual may never lose consciousness; however, they may still experience life altering side effects.
+Symptoms of Traumatic Brain Injury will vary based on the severity of the condition.
+In mild TBI, the individual may never lose consciousness; however, they may still experience life-altering side effects.
 Common symptoms of mild TBI include:

 - Nausea & Vomiting